 Since ours is an increasingly technological society, faculty members seek to integrate and maximize technological resources in the learning experience.
 There may be instances when a faculty member will ask students to put devices aside for a given class session.
-Both campus libraries have computers available for student use.
+The seminary and university libraries have computers available for student use.